node-red/node-red.github.io/docs/developing-flows/flow-structure.md

 Another consideration is how to manage any state information in your flows.
 For example, keeping a count of how many messages pass through a flow, or the current state of an external sensor.

 Node-RED provides the Context system for managing state within the runtime.
-The context can be scoped to the same tab, subflow or made globally available.
+The context can be scoped to the same tab, subflow or made available globally.

 If a piece of state information is only needed by nodes on a particular tab, you should use flow-scoped rather than global.
 You should also choose context variable names with care - make sure they are descriptive and easy to identify.